 In some cases, instead of denying a life insurance claim outright, some life insurance companies hold a claimant’s cash in a retained asset account.
 They take this step instead of making a full payout to the beneficiaries of the deceased account holder.
 A retained asset account is an account which earns interest for the insurance company and supposedly for the beneficiary.

-Technically, a beneficiary who receives a checkbook, can write checks to pay for expenses related to the death of their loved one or close out their account by writing a check to a bank, brokerage firm or other financial institution.
-However, investigations launched in several states have found that some life insurance companies are abusing retained asset accounts by failing to issue a checkbook and holding the cash in the account as long as possible to earn interest.
+Technically, a beneficiary who receives a checkbook can write checks to pay for expenses related to the death of their loved one.
+Or, they can close out their account by writing a check to a bank, brokerage firm, or other financial institution.
+However, investigations have found that some life insurance companies abuse retained asset accounts.
+They fail to issue a checkbook and hold the cash in the account as long as possible to earn interest.

 In 2010, the New York Attorney General and other state attorney generals initiated an investigation into leading life insurance companies over their alleged abuse of retained asset accounts.
 They accused insurance companies of failing to make beneficiary payments and failing to send unclaimed life insurance money to their state’s unclaimed property fund.

 Abuse claims involving retained asset accounts seem to be the most egregious against life insurance beneficiaries.

 - Not paying the life insurance beneficiary fair interest rates.
 When a life insurance company deposits a beneficiary’s cash into a retained asset account, that cash earns interest.
 Some life insurance companies pocket an unfair amount of interest, while the beneficiary receives very little.